PhoenixTestOps/DevOpsVisuals/.gitlab/issue_templates/onboarding.md

     > and what you like to do in your spare time.
 Check out the Team Call page of our
     > handbook to learn more: https://about.gitlab.com/handbook/communication/#team-call.

-    > Please let People Ops (cced here) know if there are any necessary supplies
+    > Please let People Ops (cc'd here) know if there are any necessary supplies
     > or equipment that you need.
 You can also reference the company handbook
     > (https://about.gitlab.com/handbook/spending-company-money) in this matter.